Xilmi/Rotp-Fusion/FeaturesChanges.md

   - New option to set a minimal growth, as the natural growth can be very low once the planet is almost full.
   - New option to force "Develop colonies as quickly as possible" until the colony has reached a minimum industrial level.
 (This way you can predefine the production when colonizing a rich planet... and production will not be started too early)
   - Similarly, new option to define when missile bases should be built.
 By default, they are only built after all factories are built...
 But in case of war, or a neighbor who is a bit too nosy, it may be interesting to build them earlier.
+- New governor "advanced options":
+  - to disable the "Pop/Factory ROI limit" after the empire has grown pas a limit.
+(Sending transport is then more efficient.)
+  - to display production in green when "Pop/Factory ROI limit" has been reached.
+  - to set auto-colonization planet distance vs value weighting.
+- Governor buttons are now available on Colony panel - Multiple selection.
+- The default value of “Ship build limit ‘Take’ percentage”, for new colonies, can be set in Settings -> Governor Mandate -> Fine Tuning.
+- New Governor option to tell the rich colonies to build up their reserve.
+- Transport path from system to system will now be displayed for Governor sent troops.
+- Production per Worker (Factory) is displayed when Shift is down (instead of Production - Net (Gross))
+- Governor new advanced options to set when terraforming should be started.
+- Governor new advanced options to set what to do with funding.
+- Governor new advanced options to set when to grow vs when to build factories.

 ### Miscellaneous:

+- Added Version identification in game files.
 - Added some installation instructions.
 - Error Messages and Warning Messages will now display the OS.
 - Moved Dark galaxy option to "Galaxy Rules"